CZ-NIC/fred-docs/EPPReference/CommandStructure/Transfer/TransferDomain.rst

 Transfer domain
 ===============

-A domain transfer command is used to take over the management of a domain.
+A domain transfer :ref:`command <struct-command>` is used to take over sponsorship of a domain.
 A transfer password must be provided for authorization.
 It can be the transfer password of: